chicio/chicio.github.io/_posts/2018-10-18-blender-tutorial-6-outliner-layers-groups-hierarchies-scenes.md

  - type: "BlogPosting"
 ---

-*In this new post of the series "Blender tutorial" I will talk about outliner, layers, groups, hierarchies and scenes.*
+*In this new post of the series Blender tutorial I will talk about outliner, layers, groups, hierarchies and scenes.*

 ---
 In the [previous post of the series "Blender tutorial"](/2018/08/21/blender-tutorial-5-advanced-modeling.html) we talked about advanced modeling in Blender.
 In this post we will continue to explore the capabilities of Blender by analyzing outliner, layers, groups, hierarchies and scenes.